-You will need bank names, account numbers, SWIFT codes and/or routing numbers and of course the names of the account owners.
+When sending a wire transfer, you must provide information about your account and the account you want to send funds to.
+You will need bank names, account numbers, SWIFT codes and/or routing numbers, and of course, the names of the account owners.

 To receive a wire transfer, you need your account number and a wire transfer routing number.
 International wires require a SWIFT code instead of the wire transfer routing number.

 Online transfers are quite simple to make, especially person to person.